Gothic-UnZENity-Project/Gothic-UnZENity/CONTRIBUTING.md

 ### All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase.
 We welcome your pull requests:

-1. Try to align with current status of the project and team member's work (Discord)
+1. Try to align with current status of the project and team member's work (Discord).
 2. Fork the repo and create your branch from `main`.
 3. Issue your pull request with extensive information about what changed and how to test it.